This page is for ScotCHEM researchers, who wish to add their equipment to the database.

 A simple equipment listing fulfils ScotCHEM’s core goals.
 However, you may wish to consider which information best promotes your facility:

 - A description

 - The basis for using your equipment e.g. service, consultancy or collaboration.

 To make it as easy as possible for others to find your listing, please tag your equipment carefully.

 You can find some suggested tags for common equipment here.

 N.B.
-When tagging it’s best to use terms which include the spaces; e.g. “nuclear magnetic resonance,” and exclude them; e.g. “nuclear, magnetic, resonance,”.
+The ULab search algorithm uses a simple text search, so when tagging your equipment it’s best to use both terms which include spaces; e.g. “nuclear magnetic resonance,” and terms which exclude spaces; e.g. “nuclear, magnetic, resonance,”.
 You may also wish to include brand names or your surname.